Ralph Barat Saltsman

 LA County Bar Association, Member

-The Loyola Student Rep. to the Community Legal Assistance Center Executive Board
+The Loyola Student Rep. to the Community Legal Assistance Center Executive

 Governing Board of Loyola University-Community Service Program.
 1973, Member